Research Program: Cancer Discovery Platforms Bridging the Engineering-Biology Continuum

 Strategic Theme: Drug Discovery

-Dr. Chan studies photoacoustic imaging and targeted drug delivery to diagnose and kill cancer cells.
+Jefferson Chan studies photoacoustic imaging and targeted drug delivery to diagnose and kill cancer cells.
 His photoacoustic imaging research uses sound waves to non-invasively image deep-tissue organs.
-His research group is currently developing bioorthogonal chemical probes for the early diagnosis of cancer and to study tumor progression.
-Chan’s lab is using photoacoustic imaging probes to target cancerous cell populations with chemotherapeutic agents.
-This helps kill the cancer cells, while sparing healthy cells.
-The probe developed, in conjunction with CCIL members Aditi Das and Emad Tajkhorshid is called CoxFluor and it detects an enzyme that is important for driving the progression of cancer.
+His research group is developing bioorthogonal chemical probes for early cancer diagnosis and to study tumor progression.
+Chan’s lab uses photoacoustic imaging probes to target cancerous cell populations with chemotherapeutic agents.
+This approach helps kill the cancer cells while sparing healthy cells.
+The probe developed, in conjunction with CCIL members Aditi Das and Emad Tajkhorshid, is called CoxFluor, and it detects an enzyme essential for driving the progression of cancer.

-Jefferson Kar Fai Chan, PhD, received his BSc in Chemistry from the University of British Columbia in 2006 and his PhD from Simon Fraser University in 2011.
-For his graduate research, he received the Boehringer Ingelheim (Canada) Doctoral Research Award for the top Canadian thesis in the areas of organic and bioorganic chemistry.
-From 2011-2014 he was a Human Frontiers Science Program Postdoctoral Fellow at the University of California, Berkeley.
+Chan received his BSc in Chemistry from the University of British Columbia in 2006 and his Ph.D. from Simon Fraser University in 2011.
+For his graduate research, he received the Boehringer Ingelheim (Canada) Doctoral Research Award for the top Canadian thesis in organic and bioorganic chemistry.
+From 2011-2014, Chan was a Human Frontiers Science Program Postdoctoral Fellow at the University of California, Berkeley.
 He is an Assistant Professor of Chemistry and a Department Affiliate of Biochemistry at the University of Illinois Urbana-Champaign.
-He is also an Assistant Professor at the Beckman Institute for Advanced Science and Technology, and a mentor in the CCIL’s TiMe program.
+He is also an Assistant Professor at the Beckman Institute for Advanced Science and Technology and a mentor in the CCIL’s TiME program.